Luis Suarez: David Cameron criticises 'appalling' bite

 Prime Minister David Cameron says Liverpool striker Luis Suarez set "the most appalling example" by biting Chelsea defender Branislav Ivanovic.

-Suarez has since been banned for 10 games by a Football Association panel.
+Suarez has since been by a Football Association panel.

 "As a dad and as a human being, do I think we should have tough penalties when football players behave like this?
 Yes," Mr Cameron told BBC Radio 5 live.